 Measured by total assets, Chase and Capital One are among the largest banks in the U.S., with Chase taking the number one spot and Capital One taking number nine.
-Both banks offer a wide range of deposit products, including certificates of deposit as well as checking and savings accounts.
+Both banks offer a variety of deposit products, including certificates of deposit (CDs) as well as checking and savings accounts.
 Neither offers a money market account.

-Chase has more physical locations to boast of, but Capital One makes up for its lack of branches with top-notch deposit accounts that offer high yields without the monthly fees.
-Here’s a breakdown of Chase and Capital One, compared by account type.
+Chase has more branches to boast of, but Capital One makes up for its lack of branches with top-notch deposit accounts that offer high yields and no monthly fees.
+Here’s a comparison of Chase and Capital One, including by account type.

 Chase vs. Capital One: Overview